-The Etch Spotlight series lets you get to know the amazing talent that makes up the Etch Community.
-Find out the highs and lows of self-employment, how our members started, and what they like the most about working with Etch.
+The Etch Spotlight series lets you get to know the talent that makes up the Etch Community.
+Find out their successes and challenges, how they got started, and what they like the most about working with Etch.
 This week, we meet Graham Smith, Freelance Senior Web Developer.

 Hi Graham, please briefly explain to the community what you do…

 Hi.
 I’m a senior web developer, specialising in ASP.Net.
 As a back-end developer, I basically help build systems for Etch’s clients.
 Generally, there's a front-end person who creates an app that runs the browser and I’m the back-end guy who writes the C# code to run on the server.

 How long have you been working with Etch?

 A few years!
 I can't remember exactly.
 The first project I worked on with Etch I think was in 2013.
 And in the last two or three years, the work has ramped up by a lot.
 I'm now working with them quite regularly.